arjun-christopher/CloudFlash/README.md

 # 🌩️ CloudFlash - Mini-Project

-A comprehensive cloud resource management system with real-time monitoring, auto-scaling capabilities, and full observability using Prometheus and Grafana.
+A comprehensive cloud resource management system with real-time monitoring, auto-scaling capabilities, and full observability using Prometheus.
 CloudFlash provides an intuitive interface for managing virtual machines (VMs) and cloudlets with advanced resource allocation and monitoring features.

 ## Features